xishanyu2/xishanyu2.github.io/_blogs/EH.md

 permalink: /blogs/eh
 ---

-Understanding Economics from a historical perspective (especialy Cliometrics), and compare with History of Economic Thought.
+Understanding Economics from a historical perspective (especialy Cliometrics).

 **Cliometrics** is the application of economic theory and quantitative methods to the study of economic history.